GoodnessJames/simple_shell/README.md

 **Logical 'OR' Operator (||)**

 Given: command1 || command2; command2 is executed even if command1 returns a non-zero exit status.
+In other words, command2 will still be executed even if command1 fails to execute.
+As long as either of the commands returns an exit status of zero, indicating success, the execution will proceed.

 **Here's a demonstration:**
 ```